velartrill/velartrill.github.io/orig/kestrel.md

 "Perhaps this is simply not common knowledge in the Empire.
 A completely female-dominated culture would need some level of self-deception to remain that way in the long term; the position of the sexes under the Imperial system could easily give rise to a… distorted… narrative…" Shalvan trails off.

-I'm hunched on the couch, my arms tight around my legs, shrinking back agains the seat.
+I'm hunched on the couch, my arms tight around my legs, shrinking back against the seat.
 Even the warm, comforting haze of the not-opium can only do so much to blunt the sharp edges of the thoughts that are scraping across my soul.
 I don't look up when Shalvan perches on the couch next to me, takes my hand in his and squeezes softly.
 "Kestrel?" he says after a moment.

 "Yeah?"
 I whisper, unable to meet his gaze.